1

 吳起者,衛人也,好用兵。 嘗學於曾子,事魯君。 齊人攻魯,魯欲將吳起,吳起取齊女為妻,而魯疑之。 吳起於是欲就名,遂殺其妻,以明不與齊也。 魯卒以為將。 將而攻齊,大破之。

-Wu Qi was a man from Wei.
-He was fond of military affairs.
-He once studied under Zengzi and served the Lord of Lu.
-When Qi attacked Lu, Lu wanted to appoint Wu Qi as general, but Wu Qi had taken a Qi woman as wife, so Lu suspected him.
-Wu Qi then wanted to establish his reputation, so he killed his wife to show he had no connection with Qi.
+Wu Qi was a man of Wei who loved military affairs.
+He had once studied under Zengzi and later served the lord of Lu.
+When Qi attacked Lu, Lu wanted to appoint Wu Qi as general, but because Wu Qi had married a Qi woman, Lu suspected him.
+Wu Qi then sought to establish his reputation, so he killed his wife to show that he had no tie to Qi.
 Lu finally appointed him as general.
-As general he attacked Qi and greatly defeated them.
+As general, he attacked Qi and greatly defeated them.

 7